Argentina intensifies search for missing submarine with 44 crew

 “Obviously, the number of hours that have passed - two days in which there has been no communication - is of note.”

-The navy’s working hypothesis is that the submarine, which left Ushuaia en route to the coastal city of Mar del Plata in Buenos Aires province, had communication difficulties that may have been caused by an electrical outage, Balbi said.
+The navy believes the submarine, which left Ushuaia en route to the coastal city of Mar del Plata in Buenos Aires province, had communication difficulties that may have been caused by an electrical outage, Balbi said.
 Navy protocol would call for the submarine to come to the surface once communication was lost.

 “We expect that it is on the surface,” Balbi said.

+President Mauricio Macri said the government was in contact with the crew’s families.

+“We share their concern and that of all Argentines,” he wrote on Twitter.
+“We are committed to using all national and international resources necessary to find the ARA San Juan submarine as soon as possible.”

-Argentina accepted an offer from the United States for a NASA P-3 explorer aircraft, which had been stationed in the southern city of Ushuaia and was preparing to depart to Antarctica, to make an exploratory flight over the search area, Balbi said.
+Argentina accepted an offer from the United States for a NASA P-3 explorer aircraft, which had been stationed in the southern city of Ushuaia and was preparing to depart to Antarctica, to fly over the search area, Balbi said.

 A Hercules C-130 from the Argentine Air Force was also flying over the operational area.
 Brazil, Uruguay, Chile, Peru, Britain and South Africa had also formally offered assistance.

-Reporting by Jorge Otaola, Nicolas Misculin and Maximilian Heath; additional reporting by Fabian Cambero in Santiago; writing by Cassandra Garrison and Luc Cohen; editing by Mary Milliken and Rosalba O'Brien
+Reporting by Jorge Otaola, Nicolas Misculin and Maximilian Heath; additional reporting by Fabian Cambero in Santiago; writing by Cassandra Garrison and Luc Cohen; editing by Rosalba O'Brien and Lisa Shumaker